 Telematics can help insurers gather more—and more precise—data about how, when, and where you drive.
 This could include how many miles you drive, where and when you drive, and when you quickly break or accelerate.

 The data doesn’t need to come from a dongle, either.
 Insurers could get it from drivers who use a smartphone app, install a “black box” in their vehicle, built-in electronics in the vehicle, or from another service, such as OnStar.

 How and when insurers use the information can vary.
 They may only look at your mileage or also consider the number of times you “hard” accelerate or brake.

-Others may consider the context of the event, such as if you quickly accelerate to get on a highway (which may be a good sign of confident driving) versus quickly accelerating in a residential neighborhood (which might be seen as dangerous).
+Others may consider the context of the event.
+For example, if you quickly accelerate to get on a highway, which may be a good sign of confident driving.
+Or quickly accelerating in a residential neighborhood, which might be seen as dangerous.

 Could telematics save you money?